Austin Kleon – Roube Como Um Artista

 or doing colorful art pieces like Tom Phillips,

-ou criar obras de arte coloridas como Tom Phillips,
+ou fazer obras de arte coloridas como Tom Phillips,

 I decide to try to push the poems in the my own thing